 Sadly, as our personal injury lawyers have often written about, airbags have been involved in a number of driver fatalities during the past decade.
 Defective Takata airbags, which can spray sharp, high-velocity shards of metal shrapnel into drivers’ necks or faces, have been linked to at least 15 fatalities that the National Highway Traffic Safety Administration (NHTSA) has been able to confirm.
 The dangerous, in some cases lethal airbag explosions have been attributed to faulty PSAN airbag inflators manufactured by now-bankrupt Takata, which was fined $1 billion in 2017 in a sprawling fraud case.
 Approximately $125 million was paid toward Takata accident victims, with $850 million paid toward defrauded auto companies.

 Domestic, foreign, and luxury vehicles of numerous makes and models are included in the vast Takata airbag recall, including cars made by Audi, BMW, Chevrolet, Dodge, Ford, Honda, Mazda, Mercedes-Benz, Nissan, Subaru, Toyota, and Volkswagen.
-Our airbag accident lawyers are here to assist if you were hurt in an accident involving an affected vehicle.
+Our Philadelphia airbag accident lawyers are here to assist if you were hurt in an accident involving a defective vehicle.

 Car Accident Lawyers for Injuries Caused by Exploding and Defective Takata Airbags

 Airbags are supposed to protect lives – not endanger them.
-If you or one of your family members was injured in a crash that was caused by an exploding or defective airbag, the car accident lawyers of The Reiff Law Firm can help you hold negligent auto manufacturers responsible.
-We will fight tirelessly in pursuit of the maximum compensation for the damages you have suffered, such as medical costs, lost income, pain and suffering, and damage to personal property.
-Contact The Reiff Law Firm online to set up a free legal consultation, or call our law offices at (215) 246-9000 to speak with an attorney today.
+If you or one of your family members was injured in a crash that was caused by an exploding or defective airbag, the Philadelphia car accident lawyers of The Reiff Law Firm can help you hold negligent auto manufacturers responsible.
+We will fight tirelessly in pursuit of the maximum compensation for the damages you have suffered due to a defective vehicle, such as medical costs, lost income, pain and suffering, and damage to personal property.
+Contact The Reiff Law Firm online to set up a free legal consultation, or call our law offices at (215) 709-6940 to speak with an attorney today.